Bzzz: Tattoo! Zap: No Tattoo

 I did as much research as the next person and decided not to try any tattoo removal creams and also decided not to use the laser tattoo shop on the shady side of town.
 I opted for a suggestion from a friend.
-She had a very colorful sleeve of a lucky cat and the tattoo had substantially faded from it's originally color since starting laser tattoo removal.
+She had a very colorful sleeve of a lucky cat that had been substantially faded via laser tattoo removal.
 Perfect!
 I was sold.

-I started off with purchasing 6 laser treatments.
-My nurse told me that it shouldn't take more than 9 to remove my tattoo.
-She even said that it was better that it was completely black - the only problem I may run into is that because my tattoo is still fairly new (2 years old) that it may be harder to remove (i.e. more treatments).
+I started off by purchasing six laser treatments.
+My nurse told me that it shouldn't take more than nine to remove my tattoo.
+She even said that it was better that it was only black ink.
+The only problem I might have experienced was that because my tattoo was still fairly new (2 years old), it might have been harder to remove (i.e. require more treatments).
 This detail was not enough to deter me.
-The cost hurt a little, though, not as much as the treatments.
+The cost hurt a little, but not as much as the treatments.
 Six treatments = $620.
-More than half a grand less than a thousand (talking about it in these terms humbles me).
 Charge it!

-Now, besides just showing up to my appointments I actually have to prepare for the excruciating pain.
-The first thing I have to do is ice down the tattoo with a plain ice pack.
-This takes about 5 minutes.
-I'm already a cold-natured person, so this is hard enough as it is.
-Then you get to put on the grand-daddy of all ice packs - because apparently, ice gets colder.
-This ice pack makes the fluid under my skin feel like it's crystallizing.
-It's like bits of glass have formed and are having a party underneath my skin.
-I'm positive that if this ice pack stayed on any longer than it had to, the nurse would be able to chip away the tattoo along with half of my shoulder.
+- Ice: I had to prepare for the excruciating pain.
+The first thing I had to do was ice down the tattoo with a plain ice pack.
+This took about 5 minutes.
+Then I put on the grand-daddy of all ice packs because apparently, ice gets colder.
+This ice pack made the fluid under my skin feel like it was crystallizing.
+It was like bits of glass formed and had a party underneath my skin.
+I'm positive that if this ice pack stayed on any longer, the nurse would be able to chip away the tattoo along with half of my shoulder.

-The nurse then hands me a really awesome hybrid pair of sunglasses/goggles (sunoggles?), and starts lasering away.
-Now, before I go into what it feels like - I feel like I should explain the process (in the most basic form).
+- The Lasering Process: The nurse then handed me a really awesome hybrid pair of sunglasses/goggles (sunoggles?) and started lasering away.
+Now, before I go into what it felt like, I should explain the process (in the most basic form).
 The laser specifically targets and breaks up the ink particles underneath the skin.
-The body (after the procedure) then takes those bits and pieces away via your lymphatic system (umm, your fluid system).
-So, theoretically, you are left with clean un-tatted skin.
+After the procedure, the body takes those bits and pieces away via your lymphatic system (umm, your fluid system).
+So, theoretically, you are left with clean, un-tatted skin.